 Many Massachusetts drivers are unclear about their rights.
 Too often, they lose their driving privileges without fully exhausting all of their options within the law.
-Even if the RMV denies your hardship request or is unable to hear it at all, it is possible to appeal the decision with the Division of Insurance.
+Even if the RMV denies your hardship request, or is unable to hear it at all, it is possible to appeal the decision to the Division of Insurance.
 While this can be a complicated and confusing process, it is possible to be successful with the help of an experienced attorney.

-At Gilman Law, PC, attorney Matthew Gilman understands this system from the inside out.
+At Gilman Law, P.C., attorney Matthew Gilman understands this system from the inside out.
 He takes advantage of his experience as a hearing officer to help his clients retain their driving privileges.
 He offers practical advice and a clear plan of action.

-The RMV will have an attorney present at your hearing, and you should, too.
+The RMV will have an attorney present at your hearing, and you should too.
 If you or someone you love is facing a license suspension, call Matthew today to schedule a free consultation.
 Matthew works with clients all over Massachusetts, frequently traveling to meet them at home.